Robert believes that invaluable insight comes by examining the traditions of various cultures, institutions, and individuals.

 14. Jacob's Well

 Jacob's well was located outside of the town of Sychar and was on Jacob's land.
 During a long journey, Jesus stopped at that well for water.
-The pause provided Jesus with an opportunity to present Himself as the life-giving Messiah to a Samaritan woman.
+The pause allowed Jesus to present Himself as the life-giving Messiah to a Samaritan woman.
 Jesus provides His children with "living water" in a spiritual wasteland.
 The life Jesus gives satisfies all our needs and gives us eternal life.

 15. Latin Cross